 Elizabeth City State University recognizes the admission classification of special students.
 This designation is a temporary classification for persons who wish to take licensure renewal, transfer of credits to another institution, take courses for personal satisfaction, or for those with incomplete Graduate Application Packets.
 This classification terminates on the date of the student's completion of successful application (not later than the end of the second semester of enrollment) or admission to a Graduate Program.
 Persons admitted as special students are not candidates for a degree.
 They may take only nine (9) credits before being admitted to a program leading to a Master's degree.
 Credits earned while a student is designated as a special graduate student may later be applied toward the fulfillment of the requirements of a graduate degree program provided:

-- The action is recommended by the graduate coordinator of the student's intended major and approved by the chairperson and Dean;
+- The action is recommended by the graduate coordinator of the student's intended major and approved by the chairperson;

 - The credit was earned within the past two years;